hanfengzhai/PIDOC/README.md

 ## What's the limitation?

 It is clearly stated in our [paper](https://www.mdpi.com/2227-7390/10/3/453) that PIDOC has an evident drawback: enlarging the systems nonlinearity will cause the reduced control quality.
+Also, this framework is not for actual experimental control implementation.
+It is simply a simulation-based idea for using deep learning to model control.

 ***